-Critical Success Factors:

-- Delivery of Affordable Housing (Target 500 new affordable homes per year). - Achieve site targets for Affordable Housing in negotiations with developers in line with council policies and the Local Plan. - Supporting site identification and funding options/opportunities (for example grants and Section 106 monies) in line with council policies. - New Temporary Accommodation development. - Using Section 106 monies to support the development of Affordable Housing. - Incorporating Council held assets in redevelopment proposals (Target 500 by 2028). - Consider different delivery vehicles (e.g., Joint Ventures or other collaborative models). - Local Plan and site policies for residential development that prioritise brown before green and include strong Community Infrastructure Levy (CIL) and S106 Affordable Housing requirements. - Working with Homes England including pursuing funding opportunities as they become available.
+Buckinghamshire Council will: Critical Success Factors: Support and enable Registered Providers in delivering new affordable homes, including for those with special needs.
+Delivery of Affordable Housing (Target 500 new affordable homes per year).
+Achieve site targets for Affordable Housing in negotiations with developers in line with council policies and the Local Plan.
+Supporting site identification and funding options/opportunities (for example grants and Section 106 monies) in line with council policies.
+Explore the use of local authority assets and resources for the purposes of delivering additional new housing.
+New Temporary Accommodation development.
+Using Section 106 monies to support the development of Affordable Housing.
+Incorporating Council held assets in redevelopment proposals (Target 500 by 2028).
+Consider different delivery vehicles (e.g., Joint Ventures or other collaborative models).
+Ensure that Residential Development (including Affordable Housing) is considered in Regeneration Strategies, brownfield and redevelopment proposals for mixed use developments where appropriate.
+Local Plan and site policies for residential development that prioritise brown before green and include strong Community Infrastructure Levy (CIL) and S106 Affordable Housing requirements.
+Working with Homes England including pursuing funding opportunities as they become available.